SAMexpert logo

 The MPSA agreement was going to replace EA.
 Where is it now?

-CSP was our next hope.
-But look what they've done.
-Update: the situation is improving with the October 2022 changes, but there's still a long way to go.
+CSP was our next hope, but look what they've done.
+Update: The situation is improving with the October 2022 changes, but there's still a long way to go.

 Firstly, we are offered licences that are effectively crippled compared to their Enterprise Agreement equivalents.